 – Sri Sathya Sai Baba, 14th November 1975

 Sri Sathya Sai Baba teaches us that hands that help are holier than lips that pray.
 Many of those who follow His message and teachings and serve selflessly have had personal experiences of His omnipresence.

-Since its inception, the Sathya Sai International Organization (SSIO) has been providing selfless and loving service to mankind through various humanitarian projects.
-The SSIO is committed to provide immediate and long-term relief to those affected by natural disasters from the acute phase to rehabilitation.
+Since its inception, the Sri Sathya Sai International Organization (SSSIO) has been providing selfless and loving service to mankind through various humanitarian projects.
+The SSSIO is committed to provide immediate and long-term relief to those affected by natural disasters from the acute phase to rehabilitation.
 Sathya Sai volunteers are engaged in medical services, offering food and water on an on-going basis, providing shelter and temporary accommodation, educational activities, and reconstruction of facilities and services destroyed by natural disaster.

 The SSIO has, in the recent past, engaged in humanitarian relief services in Nepal, Philippines, Croatia, Serbia, Bosnia/Herzegovina, Indonesia, Italy, Sri Lanka, and Haiti – to name a few.
-For its timely and exemplary services, the SSIO has been honoured with awards and recognition by authorities in many countries, although this is never the prime objective of the organization or the volunteers.
+For its timely and exemplary services, the SSSIO has been honored with awards and recognition by authorities in many countries, although this is never the prime objective of the organization or the volunteers.